 - Entrepreneurship Cabinet

-The Entrepreneurship Cabinet serves the Center Entrepreneurism and its students in a volunteer advisory capacity, directing connections into the entrepreneurial community, advising the faculty and staff at the College, while supporting the selection of the Micro Seed Fund disbursements.
+The Entrepreneurship Cabinet serves the Women's Business & Entrepreneurship Center and its students in a volunteer advisory capacity, directing connections into the entrepreneurial community, advising the faculty and staff at the College, while supporting the selection of the Micro Seed Fund disbursements.
 The Cabinet represents a diverse makeup of industry sectors and members have the ability to provide pro-bono advisement to the College and its students.

-The Center for Entrepreneurism also coordinates the South Carolina Women's Entrepreneurship Network.
-The Center for Entrepreneurism is an affiliate partner of Kaffuman FastTrac and The Network for Teaching Entrepreneurship and YESCarolina.
+The Women's Business & Entrepreneurship Center also coordinates the South Carolina Women's Entrepreneurship Network.
+The Women's Business & Entrepreneurship Center is an affiliate partner of Kaffuman FastTrac and The Network for Teaching Entrepreneurship and YESCarolina.